mrk-han/INFO450PLATIN/README.md

 - Allow the user to enter a sentence and translate the entire sentence to pig Latin using the above rules

 ### Note:
-- rules represent a variation to the standard Pig Latin translation
+- Rules represent a variation to the standard Pig Latin translation

 ## Non Functinal Requirements:
 - The translator program will only translate words that are 50 characters or less and the user’s input is guaranteed to be 50 characters or less.